 - It takes up the matters that could not be considered upon and makes up for the absence of legislative business during the second session of the Parliament.

-- The Member of Parliament not only discussion on administrative strategies but also makes sure that the government gets the implication and becomes aware of its lapses.
+- The MPs not only discuss on the administrative strategies but also make sure that the government gets the implication and becomes aware of its lapses.